 If you have symptoms of appendicitis, see your doctor immediately.
 Your doctor may order an imaging test, such as abdominal ultrasound or CT scan, to see if the appendix is swollen or a blood test to check for infection.

-Your treatment and prevention options for appendicitis depend on if your appendix has burst.
+Your treatment and prevention options for appendicitis depend on whether or not your appendix has burst.

 Our emergency doctors, nurses, and other staff are highly trained in treating appendicitis in the Bay Area.
 Rely on our experts to provide the trusted care you need.

 Dignity Health offers emergency care for a variety of conditions, including appendicitis, in San Francisco, Santa Cruz, and Redwood City.